leoestevves/ASP.NET-Core-full-course-for-beginners/README.md

 # ASP.NET-Core-full-course-for-beginners
- Little project from Julio Casal youtube channel
+Little project from Julio Casal youtube channel, this is the backend part from the project.